Bad posture

 How long does it take to improve posture?

-The time varies depending on the individual and effort, but with regular training and awareness, improvement can be noticed within a few weeks to months.
+The time varies depending on the individual and effort, but with regular exercise and awareness, improvement can be noticed within a few weeks to months.

 Are posture vests effective?

-Posture vests can be a tool to remind the body of correct position, but should be used in conjunction with exercise and other measures for best results.
+Posture vests can be an aid to remind the body of the correct position, but should be used in conjunction with exercise and other measures for best results.